 Filing corrected returns on paper forms.
 The error charts on page 7 give step-by-step instructions for filing corrected returns for the most frequently made errors.
-They are grouped under Error Type 1 or 2, based on how the correction is made.
+They are grouped under Error Type 1 or 2.
 Correction of errors may require the submission of more than one return.
 Be sure to read and follow the steps given.